d4n3sh/thedaneshproject/content/posts/2011-11-09-how-to-install-google-chrome-on-fedora-16.md

   - 889723770

 ---
-Fedora 16 just came out and here&#8217;s how to get Google Chrome on it.
+Fedora 16 just came out and here's how to get Google Chrome on it.

 Start by creating a repository file for Google called google.repo and place it in /etc/yum.repos.d/ .